-Government security forces have consistently failed to adequately protect Muslims during these outbreaks of violence and in some cases have been complicit in attacks.
-For example, police failed to intervene to protect victims during a 21 March massacre of over 30 Muslim students and teachers in Meikhtila despite witnessing the attack.
-However, in a positive development, on 14 July President Thein Sein announced the disbandment of the Nasaka, a border security force that has previously committed grave abuses against Rohingya.
+Government security forces have consistently failed to adequately protect civilians during outbreaks of violence and in some cases have been complicit in attacks.
+For example, police failed to intervene to protect victims during a 21 March 2013 massacre of over 30 Muslim students and teachers in Meikhtila, despite witnessing the attack.

 Conditions for Burma/Myanmar's other minorities also remain grave.
 After 60 years of civil war, the government has reached ceasefire agreements with several ethnic armed groups.
 Despite this, fighting continues in Kachin, Karenni/Kayah, Karen/Kayin, Chin and Shan states.
-During 2012 the UN recorded violations committed by the government's armed forces (Tatmadaw) including extrajudicial killing, sexual violence and the recruitment of child soldiers, possibly amounting to war crimes and crimes against humanity.
-Office of the UN Commissioner for Humanitarian Affairs has said the government continues to block parts of Kachin and Shan states from access to humanitarian relief for those affected by the fighting.
+The government's armed forces (Tatmadaw) have committed violations including extrajudicial killing, sexual violence and the recruitment of child soldiers, possibly amounting to war crimes and crimes against humanity.
+The Office for the Coordination of Humanitarian Affarirs has said the government continues to block parts of Kachin and Shan states from access to humanitarian relief for those affected by the fighting.

 INTERNATIONAL RESPONSE: Following decades of political isolation and military dictatorship, democratic reforms have contributed to rapprochement between Burma/Myanmar and the international community, including the lifting of sanctions and cancellation of bilateral debt by a number of countries.

-The Association of Southeast Asian Nations (ASEAN) Inter-Parliamentary Caucus and the Organization of Islamic Cooperation (OIC) have condemned violence against Rohingya.
-The ASEAN Parliamentarians for Human Rights group said in a 27 August statement that the government of Burma/Myanmar is not doing enough to reduce inter-communal tensions and prevent anti-Muslim violence.
-The OIC visited Arakan/Rakhine state on 15 November.
+The Association of Southeast Asian Nations (ASEAN) Inter-Parliamentary Caucus and the Organization of Islamic Cooperation have condemned violence against Rohingya.
+Burma/Myanmar currently holds the chairmanship of ASEAN for 2014.

 NECESSARY ACTION: The government of Burma/Myanmar must uphold its Responsibility to Protect all populations, regardless of their ethnicity or religion.

 The government must end endemic discrimination against Rohingya, including the denial of citizenship.
-It must hold accountable those who commit abuses, including those who incite ethnic and religious violence.
+It must hold accountable all those who commit abuses, including inciting ethnic and religious violence.
 In Arakan/Rakhine state, the government must facilitate the safe, voluntary return of IDPs to their communities.
 Neighboring countries should offer protection to Rohingya asylum seekers.